-Surin vs Kamala Phuket: Luxury vs Family Cashflow
+Surin vs Kamala Property: Luxury or Rental Demand?

-Surin vs Kamala property comparison: luxury positioning, family demand, prices, rental yield, beach lifestyle and which area fits your buyer goal.
+Surin vs Kamala property comparison: luxury scarcity, family demand, prices, rental yield, beach lifestyle, resale liquidity and buyer fit.

 Surin vs Kamala Phuket: Which Area Wins in 2026?